-Ghostline Is Losing its Ghost Kitchen—and Hopes You’ll Stick Around and Eat
+Ghostline Is Losing Its Ghost Kitchen—and Hopes You’ll Stick Around and Eat

 So, he’s decided to change things up, drastically.
 Ghostline will now be known as Social Beast.
 Although the general idea—that different concepts will each serve their own food—will stay, diners will now be invited inside, and on the back patio and outdoor bar.
 Later this summer, he hopes to open a whiskey bar upstairs, and he’s launching a brunch, eventually with live music.

-The food will include Little Beast’s breakfast sandwiches and pastries, Red Light’s thick pizzas, Ramen by Uzu’s noodle soups, and a new Tex-Mex spot from longtime pastry chef (and San Antonio native) Naomi Gallego.
+The food will include Little Beast’s breakfast sandwiches and pastries, Red Light’s thick pizzas, Ramen by Uzu’s noodle soups [Update: Ramen by Uzu will leave Social Beast at the end of May], and a new Tex-Mex spot from longtime pastry chef (and San Antonio native) Naomi Gallego.
 A cocktail menu will serve drinks like strawberry daiquiris and pisco punch.

 “I really felt like it was gonna be armageddon for everybody,” Gordon says.”
 I’ve never been happier to be wrong.”